rinigus/osmscout-server/scripts/import/README.md

 ### On every import

-* Increase URL id for libosmscout, geocoder-nlp, and others in `prepare_distribution.py`
+* Increase URL id for geocoder-nlp, and others in `prepare_distribution.py`

 * Check that bucket_name is correct